 - 1. The applicable cost principles establish the standards for the allowability of costs, including the requirement that the cost is allocable to the particular cost objective.
 In the case of an award that includes both a distressed and non-distressed area budget, this means allocable to providing procurement technical assistance in a distressed or a non-distressed area. - 2.
-You must segregate and accumulate costs in each of the two budget areas and you are responsible for ensuring that the costs charged to either budget are allocable in accordance with the principles and methods provided in the applicable cost principles.
+You must segregate and accumulate costs in each of the two budget areas and you are responsible for ensuring that the costs charged to either budget are allocable in accordance with the principles and methods provided in the applicable costprinciples.
 The award does not imply the approval of a predetermined ratio or apportionment of incurred cost to be charged to the award as "distressed" or "non-distressed". - 3.
 You may submit combined payment requests; however, the request must segregate the amounts charged to each the distressed and non-distressed area budget and show the Federal and non-Federal shares of each amount. - 4.
-FMS Article IV addresses prior approval requirements for the transfer of funds among direct cost categories (i.e., personnel, fringe benefits, travel, etc.) when the cumulative amount of such transfers exceeds or is expected to exceed 10 percent of the total budget.
-In the case of an award that includes a distressed and non-distressed area budget, this requirement applies to each of the two budgets individually.

-Section L. Post-award administration of awards.
+FMS Article IV addresses prior approval requirements for the transfer of funds among direct cost categories (i.e., personnel, fringe benefits, travel, etc.) when the cumulative amount of such transfers exceeds or is expected to exceed 10 percent of the totalbudget.
+In the case of an award that includes a distressed and non-distressed area budget, this requirement applies to each of the two budgets individually. - Section L. Post-award administration of awards.
 The post-award administration of this award is assigned to the office listed in the "Administered by" block on the award.
 In addition to those functions specifically delineated in the DoD Grant and Agreement Regulations (DoDGARs), the Administrative Grants Officer (AGO) is responsible for reviewing your payment requests and transmitting approved payment authorizations to payment offices.
-Additional administrative functions may be delegated by DLA.

-- 1. You must submit requests for payment using Wide Area Workflow (WAWF) accessible at https://wawf.eb.mil. - a.
-The preferred voucher type selection is Grant Voucher.
+Additional administrative functions may be delegated by DLA. - 1.
+You must submit requests for payment using Wide Area Workflow (WAWF) accessible at https://wawf.eb.mil. - a.
+The required voucher type selection is Grant Voucher.
 If that option is not available, select Cost Voucher. - b.
 For the Contract Number Type, select Cooperative Agreement. - c.
-For Contract Number, enter the Agreement Number in Block 1 of the award.
+For Contract Number, enter the Agreement Number in Block 1 of the award. - d.

-- d.
 For the Issue By DoDAAC enter SP4800. - e.
 For the Admin by, DCAA Auditor, and Service Approver blocks, enter the DoDAAC listed in the award "Administered by" block. - f.
 For the Pay Official, enter the DoDAAC listed in the award "Payment will be made by" block. - g.
-When prompted to enter an Item No., always enter 0001 unless your award was modified to add ACRN AB in the line of accounting.
+If prompted to enter an Item No., always enter 0001 unless your award was modified to add ACRN AB in the line of accounting.
 If you have an ACRN AB, enter Item No. 0002 to request reimbursement of those funds.
 Item No. 0001 is for ACRN AA, Item No. 0002 is for ACRN AB. - h.
-Leave the Inspect by DoDAAC, Ship From Code DoDAAC, and LPO DoDAAC fields blank unless otherwise directed by your AGO. - i.
-Attach the SF270, Quarterly DLA Form 1806 Cooperative Agreement Performance Report, and Quarterly Standard Form 425 Federal Financial Report.
+Leave the Inspect by DoDAAC, Ship From Code DoDAAC, and LPO DoDAAC fields blank.

+- i.
+If you were not able to select Grant Voucher, attach the SF270 and SF425.
+If you selected Grant Voucher only attach the SF425.
 Although you must maintain supporting documents to substantiate costs included on the SF270, in accordance with the DoD FMR Volume 10, Chapter 19, Section 190404, you need not submit them with your payment request. - j.
-Recommend notifying your AGO that the voucher was submitted. - k.
 The Prompt Payment Act does not apply; Interest should not accrue on late payments.